Eric9010/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Viewing all contacts
+1. Displaying a list of all contacts and the total number of contacts
+    1. Test case: `viewall` <br>
+       Expected: Shows a list of all contacts.
+The total number of contacts is shown in the status message.
+    2. Other correct viewall commands to try: `viewall 1`, `viewall contacts` <br>
+       Expected: Same as test case i.

+### Adding a person

+1. Adding a person
+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com o/Google t/friend t/finance` <br>
+       Expected: A new person is added to the bottom of the list with the specified details.
+Details of the added contact are shown in the status message.
+    2. Test case: `add n/--- p/98765432 e/johnd@example.com o/Google t/friend t/finance` <br>
+       Expected: No person is added as name is invalid.
+Error message containing the correct name format is shown.
+    3. Test case: `add n/John Doe p/98765432 e/johnd@example.com t/friend t/finance` <br>
+       Expected: No person is added as the phone number field is not provided.
+Error message containing the correct command format for `add` is shown. <br>
+    4. Other incorrect add commands to try:
+        1. Omitting one or more compulsory fields e.g. `NAME`, `EMAIL`, `ORGANISATION`. <br>
+           Expected: Same as test case iii.
+        2. Invalid phone numbers containing non-digit characters or are less than 3 digits long. <br>
+           Expected: Error message containing the correct phone number format is shown.
+        3. Invalid emails, such as an email starting with a special character e.g. `-john@example.com`. <br>
+           Expected: Error message containing the correct email format is shown.
+        4. Blank organisation value. <br>
+           Expected: Error message containing the correct organisation format is shown.
+        5. Non-alphanumeric tags e.g. `Quant Dev`. <br>
+           Expected: Error message containing the correct tag format is shown.
+    5. Other correct add commands to try:
+        1. Input the fields in a different order e.g. `add o/Google n/John e/John@email.com p/90326847` <br>
+           Expected: Same as test case i.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all persons using the `viewall` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Name of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.